The Nurse Residency Program:

 In the weeks

-that follow, each nurse intern will work side-by-side with an
+that follow, each nurse resident will work side-by-side with an

 experienced nurse, referred to as a Clinical Coach, who enjoys

-working with interns and who has completed additional education
+working with nurse residents and who has completed additional education

-for an intern to transition to independent practice.
+for a nurse resident to transition to independent practice.
 We have

 found that the typical length of time for orientation may extend